-First Stage: Attendance Inbox Monitoring
+First Stage: Academics Inbox Monitoring

-If a student is unable to attend a scheduled class due to illness or other impediment, the student must inform the School as soon as possible, preferably before the class, via email to attendance@centralfilmschool.com, stating the reason why they are unable to attend.
-The email is then circulated amongst CFS staff including: Head of Curriculum, Head of Administration Curriculum Coordinator and the tutor, for information purposes.
+If a student is unable to attend a scheduled class due to illness or other barrier, the student must inform the School as soon as possible, preferably before the class, via email to academics@centralfilmschool.com, stating the reason why they are unable to attend.
+The email is then circulated amongst CFS staff including: Head of School, Head of Registry, Programme Leader and the tutor, for information purposes.

-It is the Student Support Officer's responsibility to ensure that:
+It is the Teaching and Learning Support Manager's responsibility to ensure that:

-- the attendance email inbox is monitored every day and particularly at the the start of the day - emails are circulated before the start of the session for which a student has notified the school of - any emails that require a response, such as when a student will be absent for more than a day or for a personal or medical emergency, are followed up at the earliest opportunity - students are reminded that they must submit documented evidence if they would like their absence to be considered as authorised, particularly where it is a planned absence - another member of staff is tasked with monitoring the inbox and following the above procedures whenever the Student Support Officer is absent
+- the academics email inbox is monitored every day and particularly at the start of the day - emails are circulated before the start of the session for which a student has notified the school of absence - any emails that require a response, such as when a student will be absent for

+- more than a day or for a personal or medical emergency, are followed up at the earliest opportunity - students are reminded that they must submit documented evidence if they would like their absence to be considered as authorised, particularly where it is a planned absence - another member of staff is tasked with monitoring the inbox and following the above procedures whenever the Teaching and Learning Support Manager is absent